If you don’t use Azure Kubernetes Service, you can still automate provisioning in another deployment environment.

 1Password SCIM Bridge requires a public DNS record on a domain that you manage.
 Before you create the DNS record, get the external IP address of the load balancer:

 kubectl get services

-The SCIM bridge requires TLS to work.
-The SCIM bridge will automatically obtain a LetsEncypt certificate after DNS has propagated.
-Before you connect the SCIM bridge to your identify provider, make sure that you can connect to the SCIM bridge:
+Before you connect the SCIM bridge to your identity provider, make sure that you can connect to the SCIM bridge:

 - over a secured (HTTPS) connection